ccb012100/dev-notes/Windows.md

 ## Shortcuts

-`Alt + Esc` - Cycle through items in the order in which they were opened
+`Alt + Esc` - Cycle through items in the order in which they were opened, moving current window to back

 `Alt + Enter` - Display properties for the selected item